tomaspukowiec/node-parse-webpage-articles/README.md

 ## Deploy & Run

 1. Copy/Deploy app.bunde.js to your hosting with running Node env
+2. npm install --production
-2. Adjust config.json based on your needs and copy it to the same location as app.bundle.js
+3. Adjust config.json based on your needs and copy it to the same location as app.bundle.js
-3. node app.bundle.js
+4. node app.bundle.js
-4. Make this script run (CRON JOB) every 1 hour or so
+5. Make this script run (CRON JOB) every 1 hour or so
-5. As default APP logs info messages to **./info.log** and error messages to **./error.log**
+6. As default APP logs info messages to **./info.log** and error messages to **./error.log**
-6. Articles are stored to file **./storage.json**
+7. Articles are stored to file **./storage.json**

 ## NPM packages used